 For over 30 years, tourists have been visiting the Perhentian Islands for a piece of its paradise.
 Unlike other islands off the Malaysian Peninsula, it has resisted the erection of flash hotels and maintained its local feel.
-Whilst this is a part of its attraction, there’s generally a large disparity between the quality of the accommodation and price you pay to be there.
-Whilst value for money can be sought (just about) for the most part, hotels on the islands are overpriced and you won’t find me parting with my hard-earned teacher cash to be there.
-So read on if you want those recommended stays!
+Whilst this is a part of its attraction, there’s generally a large disparity between accommodation quality and the price you pay to be there.

 In contrast to neighbouring Thailand, many hotels on Malaysia’s islands still have a way to go in terms of providing the whole customer experience (minus Langkawi or Penang which have accommodation in abundance.)
 I’ve stayed in much nicer beach huts in Koh Lipe, boasting the same enchanting sea views and offer better food and service.
 They were also significantly cheaper than most resorts in the Perhentians.

 But don’t give up just yet.

 Most east coast Malaysian islands are not overrun with tourists and are less developed.
 They haven’t yet been spoilt by mass construction or by abolishing the very thing that makes them the pristine paradise they are today- its nature.
 The isles are very much worth visiting.

 From what I’ve researched, the Perhentians are still better value for money when compared to other east Peninsula islands like Redang or Tioman.
 This is considering the price of its accommodation vs quality of snorkeling and diving, beautiful beaches and chilled island vibes.